 BNetzA's scenario paper was open for comment until 31 January 2013.
-In the second quarter of 2013, BNetzA will publish a draft decision on the allocation of future 900/1800MHz (and potentially other frequency) usage rights, clarifying the nature and timing of any future spectrum allocation in Germany.
-As a result of this decision, KPN expects that it may participate in a spectrum auction in Germany as early as 2014, which may require KPN to incur significant unexpected capital expenditures or investments.
+In the spring of 2013, BNetzA will publish a draft decision on the allocation of future 900/1800MHz usage rights, clarifying the nature and timing of any future spectrum allocation in Germany.
+As a result of this decision, KPN may participate in a spectrum auction in Germany as early as 2013, which may require KPN to incur significant unexpected capital expenditures or investments.